Table of Contents

 You want to be able to enjoy and remember the ones that you choose to visit.

 We stayed in the lovely city of Amboise in the Loire Valley and from there we were able to get to a number of the Loire chateau easily by car.
-Although we sometimes had to drive an hour or so the roads were easy to navigate and most of the time the chateaux were well marked with signage.
+The roads were easy to navigate and most of the time the chateaux were well marked with signage.

 Seeing the kitchen and kitchen storage rooms is always my favorite part of seeing old castles and homes.
-They are always so perfect and pristine, but I enjoy imaging the rooms full of vegetables and meats and steaming pots and people chopping and calling out orders and running to and fro.
+I enjoy imaging the rooms full of vegetables and meats and steaming pots and people chopping and calling out orders and running to and fro.

 To me this is the most beautiful of the chateaux of the Loire Valley and is a must see if you are in the area.